Basma Khalfaoui: Campaign for justice

 On 6 February 2013 her husband was assassinated by Salafist extremists in front of their home in Tunis.
+Khalfaoui broke with tradition by walking at the head of his funeral cortège, and was criticised for doing so by the Minister of Religious Affairs, Nouredine Khadmi.
 Identifying his killers, bringing them to justice, and exposing the alleged political cover-up which has protected them has been the main purpose of her work since that date.

-In 2017 Khalfaoui described her husband’s murder as a ‘state crime’.
-In 2018 her office was broken into and documents relating to her husband’s case were damaged.
+In 2017 Khalfaoui described her husband's murder as a ‘state crime’.
+In 2018 her office was broken into and documents relating to her husband's case were damaged.
 Later she publicly called for the dissolution of the Ennahda Party, which she accused of trafficking weapons into Tunisia.

 Politics

 She had long disclaimed any political ambition and had refused to stand in the 2014 Tunisian parliamentary election, despite having joined in 2012 the Watad Party where her late husband had been Secretary General.
-Nevertheless on 21 April 2019 she announced her intention to stand in the forthcoming elections to the Tunisian Assembly.
+Nevertheless, on 21 April 2019 she announced her intention to stand in the forthcoming elections to the Tunisian Assembly.
 She was placed in the top-ranking position on the electoral list of the Social Democratic Union in the Tunis 1 constituency, where she ran against Rached Ghannouchi, head of the Ennahda Party, but was not elected.